Virtual workplace: Drivers

 There are several factors that drive the interest in using virtual workplaces.

 Office space and its cost

 Office space has become a major expense for many organisations, and virtual meetings can save money by being a direct substitute of meeting face to face.
-One response has been to reduce the amount of space each employee occupies.
-Another is to increase the flexibility of the office's layout and design.
-It is not easy to make the most of these approaches and keep employees happy — unless flexible work practices are also used.
+One response has been to reduce the amount of space each employee occupies; another is to increase the flexibility of the office's layout and design.

 Fuel and energy costs

 The expenses of the energy consumption to physically commute are increasing rapidly.
 Planners and public policymakers share a strong belief that remote work with a virtual workspace is one of the most sustainable and competitive modes of commuting in terms of travel time and cost, flexibility, and environmental impacts.